Alex-Holzer/Code_Snippets/apply_mapping.md

 def validate_input(df: DataFrame, column_name: str, prefix_string: str) -> None:
     """
-    Validates the input parameters for the prefix_string_to_column function.
+    Validates the input parameters for the add_prefix_string_to_column function.

     Args:
         df (DataFrame): The input DataFrame.
-        column_name (str): The name of the column to be modified. prefix_string (str): The string to be prefixed.
+        column_name (str): The name of the column to be modified. prefix_string (str): The string to be added as a prefix.

     Raises:
         ValueError: If the input parameters are invalid.